remotesensorDJB/kgs_talk_2018/PITCHME.md

 - Moody Lane site in Oldham County
 - Mission flown using a Blade QX4 UAV with a GoPro camera
 - This combo does not encode coordinate information to image EXIF data
+- UAS GPS navigation system also of poor reliability
 - Even with ground control, resulting image quality was lacking
-- GPS navigation system also of poor reliability

 +++
 ![Moody Lane site](images/moody1.JPG)
 +++